green-fox-academy/raptor-syllabus/module-03/m03d3/README.md

-# Module 03: Day 3 - ArrayList, LinkedLists, HashMap;  Iterators, Foreach
+# Module 03: Day 3 - ArrayList, LinkedLists;  Iterators, Foreach
 Working with lists is core to computing; the first computers were little more than engines for sorting tables.
 This day will focus on ways of storing and working with those lists.

 As this is a short week, we are not doing any demos.
 However, we are assigning some videos and a review for over the weekend to reinforce the various items that were learnt so far in this module.